latex3/latex3.github.io/about/team/index.md

 # Team

 LaTeX is based on [Donald E. Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)'s TeX typesetting language or certain extensions.
-LaTeX was first developed in 1985 by [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport), and is now being maintained and developed by the [LaTeX3 Project]({{site.baseurl}}/latex3/).
+LaTeX was first developed in 1985 by [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport), and is now being maintained and developed by the [LaTeX Project]({{site.baseurl}}/latex3/).

 <h2>Current Team Members</h2>

-People currently involved in the LaTeX3 project are (in more or less chronological order):
+People currently involved in the LaTeX project are (in more or less chronological order):

 <div class="row">
 <div class="col cell1of2">